JesseBrault0709/JesseBrault0709/README.md

 - Web and App Design: I have some design experience for both web sites and apps.
 Particularly, I have an as-of-yet unfinished design at Figma for *The Pantry App*, which can be viewed [here](https://www.figma.com/file/VKrirPQi2FneCPaP3XdPzn/Pantry-App-Design?node-id=0%3A1&t=eSnEntKpbxK7LEJG-1).
 I have additionally done UX testing with Maze.
 - (Human) Languages:
   - English: native speaker.
-  - German: proficient, continuing to learn; no official certificate (yet).
-  - Spanish: proficient, no longer studying.
+  - German: strong working knowledge.
 - Photography/Videography: experience with Adobe Photoshop, Lightroom, Premiere, and Creative Cloud.

 ## Education

 - Bachelor of Music, *summa cum laude*, music theory and composition.
 St. Olaf College, 2013.
+GPA 3.91.
 - Master of Music, orchestral conducting.
 The Juilliard School, 2018.

 ## Contact